-- In an effort to minimize redundancy in the program, the "Speaker-Session Collaboration Space" will be offered for the participants at the beginning of the session proposal process.
-The aim of this new space is to provide proposers with the opportunity to find speakers, and to collaborate on similar topics, with the aim of reducing the occurrence of mergers during stage 3 of the evaluation process as per the community feedback.
-Mergers at stage 3 should then take place by exception only. - There will be an assessment by the MAG for the overall balance of the IGF program in terms of topics and format.
+- In an effort to minimize redundancy in the program, the "Speaker-Session Collaboration Space" will be offered for the participants at the beginning of the process.
+Mergers at this stage will take place by exception only. - There will be an assessment by the MAG for the overall balance of the IGF program.
 Minimal adjustments may occur as a result.